-The second stage of the selection process will be a nine station multiple mini interview (MMI) to determine non-cognitive performance.
+The second stage of the selection process will be a seven station multiple mini interview (MMI) to determine non-cognitive performance.
 MMIs are being used to test non-cognitive competence and the applicant’s personal statement is considered within this process.

 *Please note that all applicants are required to sit the UK Clinical Aptitude Test.
 This is an online test administered at various centres throughout the UK.

 Final decisions about whether or not to make an offer will be made on the basis of interview ranking alone (i.e. Stage 2 results) and not in combination with other factors.